 Search

-Virtual visits have been introduced as a care option during the COVID-19 pandemic.
+Virtual visits were introduced as a care option during the COVID-19 pandemic, and continue today.
 A virtual care includes a phone or video appointment with a patient.
 The goal is to help patients continue to access care while also reducing in-person patient visits to clinics and health facilities.

-The College of Physicians and Surgeons recently updated its Standard of Practice for Virtual Medicine.
+The College of Physicians and Surgeons maintains a Standard of Practice for Virtual Medicine.
 The Standard, together with updated Contextual Information and Resources, Frequently Asked Questions, and Information on Virtual Medicine Across Provincial and International Borders, can be found here.

 You are required to use your clinical judgment to ensure that a virtual visit is appropriate, and in your patient’s best interest.
 You are also required to be available to provide timely in-person appointments (within 24 – 48 hours).